-Rudolf Rechsteiner (1958) has been chairman of Ethos’ foundation board since June 2018.
+Rudolf Rechsteiner (1958) is chairman of Ethos’ foundation board since 2018.

 Rudolf Rechsteiner received a PhD in economics from the University of Basel in 1986.
-He has been a member of the Swiss National Council (1995-2010), where he was member of the environment, spatial planning and energy committee, as well as the social security and health committee.
-He has also been a member of the Parliament of the Canton of Basel-Stadt between 1988 and 1999 and between 2012 and 2017.
-Rudolf Rechsteiner is the author of several books in the fields of pension funds and renewable energies.
+He was a member of the Swiss National council (1995-2010), where he was member of the environment, spatial planning and energy committee, as well as the social security and health committee.
+He was also a member of the Parliament of Basel-Stadt between 1988 and 1999 and between 2012 and 2017.
+Moreover, he was chairman of Swissaid until June 2020.

 He is currently an independent consultant and member of the boards of Industrielle Werke Basel and Pensionskasse Basel-Stadt.
+Rudolf Rechsteiner is the author of several books in the fields of pension funds and renewable energies.